 How sleeping boosts your immune system

 In a recent study, researchers found that sleep allows the body’s immune cells, a type of white blood cell, to attach to their targets and activate their proteins, which are known as integrins.
 This process helps the body to fight off infections and illnesses.
 The study also demonstrated how certain conditions, such as chronic stress, can make the body more likely to get sick.
+If you’re struggling to sleep, a quick way to improve your ability to nod off is to exercise more.
+Check out our podcast for more information.

 How to boost your immune system